 The MA TRACK-KIT® team, along with STACS DNA, will continue to monitor the system, remain responsive to the needs of all users, and update the system as needed.
-EOPSS will continue to work with its partners in an effort to maintain the successful reduction in turnaround times and improved service to stakeholders.
+EOPSS will continue to work with its partners in an effort to maintain the successful reduction in turnaround times and improved service to stakeholders to assist them in compliance with the Track-Kit system.
+Whether by attending webinars, outreach through the policy centers, hosting informational sessions, or being available 24/7, EOPSS will continue to provide resources and assistance to stakeholders and survivors to ensure all needs are met.